aaronhowellai/aaronhowellai/README.md

 ### About Me
  - 🌱 I’m currently learning about:

-   - `Deep Learning`: In PyTorch
+   - `AI & Automation Engineering`: Prompt Engineering with Multimodal LLMs, RAG with Local Models, and Agentic workflows with Codex CLI, Claude Code & n8n
-   - `AI Engineering`: Prompt Engineering with Multimodal LLMs, and Agentic workflows with Claude Code & n8n
+   - `Deep Learning`: Building & Training CNNs PyTorch
    - `Diffusion`: Using Vizcom, Dall-E and Midjourney in a blended `sketch → renders → 3D` pipeline

  - 👯 I’m looking for Knowledge Transfer Networks of tinkerers in AI Engineering, Agentic Systems and LLMs